dcunited001/dcunited001.github.io/_drafts/matroids.md

   - (2) spectral and statistical sampling methods used to recompose fn calls

+- factoring masks for stencil operations
+  - only write to the pixel if it is evenly divisible by some prime/coprime

 # AI Ideas

 - AI algorithm that searches Hubble/etc for pictures of galaxies, etc that resemble artifical objects

 - an AI based on distributed software-defined-networking (this will probably take over the world)

+- train watson to trade commodities and forex based on real-time streams of geolocated facts about industries/areas affected by events
+  - cross with are of publication exposure
+  - obviously someone already has this running